-Bipolar disorder is a serious mental health problem that affects about 2.3 million Americans, more than one percent of the population.
-The main reason many people with bipolar disorder are not being treated is because it's hard to diagnose.
-But even after diagnosis, treatment may be difficult.
-Some people who are diagnosed stop their treatment because they decide they don’t need it anymore, or because medication side effects are too distressing.
+Bipolar disorder is a mental health condition that affects about 7 million people in the United States, roughly 2.8% of the population.
+Bipolar disorder is hard to diagnose, so some people with the disorder do not receive treatment.
+However, even after diagnosis, some people stop their treatment because they decide they do not need it anymore, or because medication side effects are distressing.

-Most people with bipolar disorder—about 70%—are misdiagnosed at least once before the condition is identified, and the average length of time from when symptoms start to a correct diagnosis is 10 years.
+Most people who are eventually diagnosed with bipolar disorder—about 70%—are misdiagnosed at least once before the condition is identified.
+The average length of time from symptom onset to a correct diagnosis is 10 years.

 Bipolar I disorder is the most common type.
 Once called manic depressive disorder, bipolar I involves mood swings from extreme highs (mania) to extreme lows (depression).

-Bipolar II disorder involves severe depression, but the manic moods, called hypomania, are less so.
+Bipolar II disorder involves severe depression, but the manic moods, called hypomania, are less intense and frequent than manic episodes.
 This type of bipolar disorder is often not recognized by primary care doctors, largely because hypomania is hard to spot.

-Hypomania has some of the same characteristics as mania, but it doesn’t last as long (four days compared to at least a week for mania) and is not accompanied by major disruptions in your social or work life.
+Hypomania has some of the same characteristics as mania, but it does not last as long (4 days compared to at least a week for mania).
+In addition, it is not accompanied by major disruptions to your social or work life.
 In fact, some people view hypomania in a positive light.
-A hypomanic person may be the “life of the party,” always coming up with new ideas, and not needing much sleep.
+A hypomanic person may be the “life of the party,” always coming up with new ideas and not needing much sleep.

 Many people with mania, especially hypomania, do not recognize it as abnormal.
 They may think of it as simply a high amount of energy or joy.